tolakshi/tolakshi/README.md

-- 👋 Hi, I’m @tolakshi
+- 👋 Hi, I’m Lakshika Dunuhappawa.
+I am a C# .Net Software Engineer.
-- 👀 I’m interested in ...
+- 👀 I’m interested in gaining skills and experience in web application development using JavaScript tech stack.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React.JS and .NET core.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web application development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me : LinkedIn/Seek.com

 <!---
 tolakshi/tolakshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.